 In understanding the Qur'an, Orientalists experienced stagnation through the pattern of excription, but Hoyland refreshed the understanding of the Qur'an with the pattern of inscription through an epigraphic approach.
 With epigraphy, Hoyland stated that the writing of the verses of the Qur'an in Arabic found on inscriptions was a symbol of the Arabic language that had been used previously in Arabia.
-Basically, the main source for understanding religion in pre-Islamic South Arabia is inscriptions carved on solid materials.1 This is reinforced by Grasso's discovery of inscriptions engraved with verses from the Qur'an in 716 AD or the 8th century on rocks around Mecca, thus representing that the Qur'an was understood in written form and not only orally.
-Therefore, it can be assumed that Arabic as a whole was used before the birth of the Qur'an.2 Of course, this assumption contradicts Christoph Luxenberg's argument that the Qur'an is not pure Arabic, but is influenced by Syro-Aramaic, resulting in many words being misunderstood in the Qur'an.3 With evidence from inscriptions engraved with verses from the Qur'an, Hoyland attempts to propose a new approach to understanding the Qur'an through epigraphy.
+Basically, the main source for understanding religion in pre-Islamic South Arabia is inscriptions carved on solid materials.
+This is reinforced by Grasso's discovery of inscriptions engraved with verses from the Qur'an in 716 AD or the 8th century on rocks around Mecca, thus representing that the Qur'an was understood in written form and not only orally.
+Therefore, it can be assumed that Arabic as a whole was used before the birth of the Qur'an.
+Of course, this assumption contradicts Christoph Luxenberg's argument that the Qur'an is not pure Arabic, but is influenced by Syro-Aramaic, resulting in many words being misunderstood in the Qur'an.
+With evidence from inscriptions engraved with verses from the Qur'an, Hoyland attempts to propose a new approach to understanding the Qur'an through epigraphy.

 Meanwhile, studies that discuss epigraphy are currently expressed in several views.
-First, studies that are coupled with historical approaches such as research by Firmanto4, Grasso,5 and Haris.6 Grasso revealed that epigraphy can be integrated with new findings of recent archaeology to explore the origins of the Qur'an, the Arab cultural background, as well as the broader cultural context in the pre-Islamic environment, with a special emphasis on the development of Islam.
-Second, the discussion of epigraphy is framed within a linguistic approach by Hardani,7 and Tozzi.8 In his research, Hardani mentioned that epigraphy is a linguistic tool in researching inscriptions.
-Third, the
+First, studies that are coupled with historical approaches such as research by Firmanto, Grasso, and Haris.
+Grasso revealed that epigraphy can be integrated with new findings of recent archaeology to

-1 Jane Dammen McAuliffe and General Editor, "Encyclopaedia of the Qur'an" 2 (2003): 1.
+Jane Dammen McAuliffe and General Editor, "Encyclopaedia of the Qur'an" 2 (2003): 1.

-2 Valentina A. Grasso, Ana Davitashvili, and Nadja Abuhussein, "Introduction.
+Valentina A. Grasso, Ana Davitashvili, and Nadja Abuhussein, "Introduction.
 Epigraphy, the Qur'an, and the Religious Landscape of Arabia," Millennium 20, no. 1 (2023): 1-14, <https://doi.org/10.1515/mill-2023-0002>.

-3 Khaeruddin Yusuf, "Orientalis Dan Duplikasi Bahasa Alquran (Telaah Dan Sanggahan Atas Karya Christoph Luxenberg)," Hunafa: Jurnal Studia Islamika 9, no. 1 (2012): 149-70.
+Khaeruddin Yusuf, "Orientalis Dan Duplikasi Bahasa Alquran (Telaah Dan Sanggahan Atas Karya Christoph Luxenberg)," Hunafa: Jurnal Studia Islamika 9, no. 1 (2012): 149-70.

-4 Alfan Firmanto, "Jejak Sejarah Kesultanan Pontianak (Kajian Inskripsi Situs Makam Batu Layang)," Jurnal Lektur Keagamaan VOL.10, No (2012): 249-78.
+Alfan Firmanto, "Jejak Sejarah Kesultanan Pontianak (Kajian Inskripsi Situs Makam Batu Layang)," Jurnal Lektrur Keagamaan VOL.10, No (2012): 249-78.

-5 Grasso, Davitashvili, and Abuhussein, "Introduction.
+Grasso, Davitashvili, and Abuhussein, "Introduction.
 Epigraphy, the Qur'an, and the Religious Landscape of Arabia."

-6 Tawalinuddin Haris, "Epografi Islam: Telusuran Sejak Orde Baru Hingga Kini," Jurnal Lektur Keagamaan 12, no. 1 (2014): 1-32.
+Tawalinuddin Haris, "Epografi Islam: Telusuran Sejak Orde Baru Hingga Kini," Jurnal Lektrur Keagamaan 12, no. 1 (2014): 1-32.